RealTreasury/business-case-builder/readme.txt

 = Does the plugin generate PDF reports? =
 Yes.
 The plugin generates downloadable PDF reports for each business case.

+= Why does the dashboard say "Invalid key format" for my OpenAI API key? = This indicates the saved API key doesn't match the expected pattern.
+Verify the key starts with `sk-` and is copied completely.

 == Changelog ==
 = 2.1.0 =
 * Added PDF report generation capabilities.